FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/rds_instance_v1.md

 * `type` - Indicates the DB instance type, which can be master or readreplica.
 * `created` - Indicates the creation time in the following format: yyyy-mm-dd Thh:mm:ssZ.
 * `updated` - Indicates the update time in the following format: yyyy-mm-dd Thh:mm:ssZ.

-## Attributes Reference

-The following attributes can be updated:

-* `volume.size` - See Argument Reference above.

-* `flavorref` - See Argument Reference above.

-* `backupstrategy` - See Argument Reference above.